Overview

 To set a DID daily call limit:

-In Readymode iQ, click Advanced > Settings.
+- In Readymode iQ, click Advanced > Settings.

-Expand the Max Calls Per DID Per Day drop down and select from No Limit, 75, 100, 150, or 200.
+- Expand the Max Calls Per DID Per Day drop down and select from No Limit, 75, 100, 150, or 200.

-Click Save.
+- Click Save.

 When the DID daily limit is surpassed

-If all DIDs in an area code reach their daily limit, they are removed from the general pool, and proximity switches from area code to state-level matching.
-If all DIDs have reached their limit, the system sends calls in a circular order from all DIDs, regardless of campaign restrictions.
+If all DIDs in an area code reach their daily limit, they are removed from the general pool, and proximity matching switches from area code to state-level matching.
+If all DIDs have reached their limit, the system sends calls in a circular order from all available DIDs, regardless of campaign restrictions.

 This behavior is critical to understand because it overrides any previously configured campaign restrictions and can result in calls to restricted or otherwise unavailable numbers.
+This could include numbers from different time zones, customer segments, or prohibited lists.

 Was this article helpful?